SebastianWendel/astack/README.md

 * **Stash** is a Git management to create and manage repositories fast and enterprise-grade.
 * **Crowd** is a single sign-on and user identity tool that's easy to use, administer, and integrate.

-All applications will be deployed as a standalone installation bundeld with tomcat as the application server.
+All applications will be deployed as a standalone installation bundled with tomcat as the application server.

 ## Procedures ##

-* **install** applications with the latest stable reslease
+* **install** applications with the latest stable release
-* **update** existing applications to the latest stable reslease
+* **update** existing applications to the latest stable release
 * **backup** existing mysql database, the home folder and the actual binary folder
 * **restore** latest mysql database, the home folder and the binary folder
-* **purge** the hole application stack, so be carefull
+* **purge** the hole application stack, so be careful

 # Requirements #

 ## Platform ##
-As the script runs with Bash its limited to Linux/Unix Style-Systems only.
+As the script runs with Bash it's limited to Linux/Unix Style-Systems only.

-The Script is build for the following Plattforms:
+The Script is build for the following Platforms:
 * Debian, Ubuntu

-Support for the following Plattforms is comming soon:
+Support for the following Platforms is coming soon:
 * Red Hat, CentOS, Oracle

 The Script is tested on the following Versions: